Our research objectives are:

 Viral entry mechanism

-The Hepatitis C virus (HCV) is a major global health burden, having infected 1-2% of the world's population, resulting in ~500,000 deaths and an estimated 1.5-2 million new infections annually.
-Approximately 75-85% of HCV-infected people develop chronic infections that can lead to liver cirrhosis and, eventually, hepatocellular carcinoma.
+HCV is a major global health burden.
+According to the last World Health Organization (WHO) global hepatitis report, approximately 0.8% of the world’s population was infected by HCV worldwide in 2019.
+HCV causes about 300,000 deaths and ~1.5 million new infections annually.
+Approximately 75% of HCV-infected people develop chronic infections that can lead to liver cirrhosis and, eventually, hepatocellular carcinoma.
 HCV is a major health concern in the Middle East, Central Asia, and Eastern Europe with a high estimated HCV prevalence (>3% of the population).
 In the US, HCV infection prevalence is approximately 1% with an unfortunate increase, since 2013, in the number of new infections.
 In Israel, the prevalence of HCV infection is approximately 1%.

 Intense research over the past three decades has advanced our understanding of the HCV life-cycle and, inter alia, paved the way for the development of direct-acting antivirals (DAAs) that target non-structural proteins and effectively treat patients with persistent HCV infection.
-Nonetheless, DAA treatment faces several challenges e.g. late diagnostic, reinfections, DAA-resistant, and limited access to HCV diagnosis and treatment.
+Nonetheless, DAA treatment faces several challenges e.g., late diagnostic, reinfections, DAA-resistant, and limited access to HCV diagnosis and treatment.
+Also, HCV infection induces an "epigenetic signature" following virus eradication by DAAs that cause the development of liver cancer.
 In parallel, the rise of a new HCV-infected generation, a direct consequence of the current opioid epidemic that unfortunately shows no signs of slowing down, intensifies the concern of HCV distribution and underscores the critical need for the development of an effective vaccine for HCV eradication.

 Diverse strategies for HCV vaccine development have been described; nevertheless, none has fully succeeded in eliciting a broad immune response, highlighting that alternative vaccination approaches are required to better control HCV spread.
-Understanding of HCV immune recognition and entry mechanism can pave the way for the design of improved subunit vaccine immunogens for better combatting HCV spread.
+Understanding HCV immune recognition and entry mechanism can pave the way for the design of improved subunit vaccine immunogens to better combat HCV spread.

 Hepatitis C virus